miso-lims/walkthroughs/1-logging-in.md

 ---
 layout: page
+category: walkthrough
-title: Logging In
+title: 1.
+Logging In

 ---

-# 1. Logging In

 Much like the old Geospiza LIMS, you need to log in to MISO LIMS in order to make changes to any LIMS entities.
 Logging in lets us record any changes you